 Contents at a Glance

 There’s nothing wrong with a rubber dome keyboard.
 In fact, some of the most popular gaming keyboards on the market are made with rubber domes.
 Many of these provide additional features like LCD screens, backlighting, and programmable keys which you won’t find on a standard keyboard.
-Because many of these have more features and cost less than mechanical keyboards they are desirable to casual gamers.
+Often their performance results vs mechanical keyboards are exaggerated.
+That being said I can’t help but like the feel and quality of a mechanical keyboard.
+Looking at current market trends, it seems that many other gamers agree.

 Rubber Dome Keyboards